 - higher and further education, in teaching and research.

 Recruitment agencies advertise vacancies and also handle contract vacancies, particularly for experienced engineers.

 You may want to work towards gaining chartered engineer status (CEng).
 This is an internationally recognised qualification awarded by the Engineering Council.
 With CEng status you have higher earning potential and improved career prospects.

-Due to the demand in this area, career opportunities are good and in most instances there will be the chance to work up to a senior engineer or management position.
+Due to the demand in this area, career opportunities are good and in most instances you'll have the chance to work up to a senior engineer or management position.
 This may require moving employers to a bigger company or possibly having to relocate.

 Achieving chartered status can help with professional development and may lead to higher salaries.
-It is possible to reach fellowship level with organisations such as the EI.
+It's possible to reach fellowship level with organisations such as EI.
 You will typically need to have been in a role for more than seven years and have spent at least five of those in a senior role.

-You could specialise in areas such as corporate social responsibility (CSR), or move into research and development to look into new and better ways to optimise production and finding new renewable energy sources.
+You could choose to specialise in areas such as corporate social responsibility (CSR), or move into research and development to look into new and better ways to optimise production and find new renewable energy sources.

 There are also opportunities to join the growing number of environmental consultancies, become self-employed or move into the education field to lecture on energy engineering.